hyosung11/Launch-School/Courses/journal.md

 10:12 Updating my `.gitignore` file.

 10:37 Ready to move on to JS130, so I copied the course outline into my notes.

+11:58 I passed the written assessment and am now getting ready for the interview.